Storms and Saguaros Workshop

-Join us for 5 exhilarating days chasing storms across the Desert Southwest!
+Join us for several exhilarating days chasing storms across the Desert Southwest!
 Monsoon season provides dramatic light, lightning, rainbows, and big clouds.
-You'll learn how to read the weather models, follow the radar, and position yourself correctly.
-Veteran storm photographers Greg McCown and John Sirlin will ensure you get the best shots of these incredible storms while ensuring your safety.
+You'll learn how to read the weather models, follow the radar, and position yourself for the best shots.
+With a small group of only 8 photographers, you'll learn weather forecasting and photography skills from both David Swindler and Mike Olbinski.
+Mike is an Emmy-winning storm photographer who has been chasing for over 14 years.
+We will ensure you get the best shots of these incredible storms with a strong emphasis on safety.

 - Photograph the Southwest during the height of the monsoon season.
-Expect big storms, lightning, and dramatic light over 5 exhilarating days!
+Expect big storms, lightning and dramatic light!

 - The itinerary is kept flexible so we can take advantage of everything mother nature throws at us.
 We'll follow the storms even if it means driving some long distances!

-- You will learn how to read the weather models, how to follow the best storms, and how to get in proper position to capture the best shots.
+- You will learn how to read the weather models, how to follow the best storms, and how to get in proper position to capture incredible images.

 The itinerary is being kept flexible to account for weather and current conditions.
 This is a storm chasing workshop, so we're focused on capturing the most dramatic storms wherever they may be.
 This itinerary is only meant to give you an idea of what we could be doing each day.

 Please arrive in Tucson, AZ prior to 1PM on Day 1 for an orientation session.
-Our central meeting place will be Doubletree Tucson Williams Center If you choose to stay somewhere else, you will need your own transportation to get to the meeting point.
+Our central meeting place will be in the Tucson Williams Center area and there are quite a few different hotels there.
+We will contact all participants with our lodging arrangements when we're about 6 months out.
+If you choose to stay somewhere else, you will need your own transportation to get to the meeting point.
 Transportation is provided for all workshop outings.

 All participants on this trip should be in reasonably good physical condition with good mobility.
+With storms, we need to be able to deploy our gear and pack up quickly.
 This workshop is rated Easy for physical intensity as there won't be much hiking involved.

 - 5-Day Intensive Photo Workshop with 2 Pro Instructors.